 Freezer Tip: I usually make two 8×8 pans and freeze one before baking for later.
 When ready to eat, I thaw it in the fridge overnight and bake as directed.

-Baked Egg Cups – Pair this with the smoothie above and you have a perfect breakfast combo to start your day!
+Baked Egg Cups – Pair this with a smoothie from above and you have a perfect breakfast combo to start your day!
 These do not freeze well but will store in the fridge for a few days and can be warmed up later.
 Serve on a toasted English muffin for an instant breakfast sandwich.

 Freezer Tip: Make pancakes in advance and freeze in a freezer gallon-sized bag.
 To reheat, toast on the defrost setting.
 You may have to nuke them a little to get them warmed all the way through, as well.